teamtreedyn/Binoculars/README.md

 The tracker appears as a drop down on the menu bar, with information about the information that is being collected, and access to the report produced from the data collected.

 Obviously any data monitoring has GDPR (or similar!) implications so we built in a popup that alerts the use.

+The code can be broken down into 3 main pieces

+- We have event triggers UI elements privacy screen - what event?
+- Collecting the data, done on evaluation complete
+- Publish data collected using Post request to google sheets